-The system board (PSB) means the boards recognized by XSCF and mounted as hardware. setpcl links LSBs with PSBs by setting PCL and performs settings such as disabling the use of mounted hardware resources on the Oracle Solaris on logical domains.
+The system board (PSB) means the boards recognized by XSCF and mounted as hardware. setpcl links LSBs with PSBs and prevents the mounted hardware resource from being used by Oracle Solaris on the logical domains, by setting up PCL.

 In setpc1, the following information in PCL can be set.
 For SPARC M10-1/M10-4, only policy can be set.